maxchampoux/fx4biz-rest/README.md

   * This means that you must set `Content-Type: application/json` in the headers when sending POST requests with a body.
 * Upon successful completion, the server returns an [HTTP status code](http://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html) of 200 OK, and a `Content-Type` value of `application/json`.
 The body of the response will be a JSON-formatted object containing the information returned by the endpoint.

-As an additional convention, all responses from Ripple-REST contain a `"success"` field with a boolean value indicating whether or not the success
+As an additional convention, all responses from FX4Biz-REST contain a `"success"` field with a boolean value indicating whether or not the success

 ## Errors ##